-The Crosstrees PVA Pod System for vertebral augmentation received FDA clearance under the investigational device exemption (IDE) in September 2013.
-FDA clearance was based on a prospective, single-arm IDE study that enrolled 135 patients in the United States, China, Venezuela, and Belgium.
+FDA clearance for the Crosstrees PVA Pod system was based on a prospective, single-arm IDE study (NCT00933036) that enrolled 135 patients in the United States, China, Venezuela, and Belgium.
 Patient outcomes for the Crosstrees procedure were compared to a literature control, which included vertebroplasty and kyphoplasty outcomes.
 The IDE study met its primary endpoints of a significant reduction in pain scores and PMMA bone cement extravasation over a follow-up period of 12 months.
 Additionally, the Crosstrees procedure demonstrated a significant reduction in new fracture rates often found with vertebroplasty and kyphoplasty procedures.